prince89arora/vlt-atom/README.md

 - **AEM server port:** AEM Server port or blank if running on 80.
 - **Username:** AEM admin username.
 - **Password:** AEM admin password to login.
 - **Vlt Base:** Vault directory path in file system.
+(Use the vault provided with your AEM package, under opt directory.)

 ### Usage
-- Add an AEM project in Atom, right click on any directory under your projcet jcr_root and use Pull From Crx option.
+- Add an AEM project in Atom, right click on any directory under your project (jcr_root) and use Pull From Crx option.
 This will sync your working copy with AEM instance.
 - Once everything is synced, options (Pull From Crx / Push To Crx) can be used to push or pull any file or directory from project panel.